Tags

 Behavioural Economics, Business, Business Enablement, corporate assets, Goal Setting, Information and Technology, Information Technology, IT Strategy, Organisational Autism, Strategy, traditional assets

 So, the truth is out on the streets again.
-A recognition that many IT projects still fail miserably to deliver business value, that many IT organizations are at best ineffectual and that many businesses inevitably suffer from the repeated application of undesired and mediocre IT practices.
+A recognition that many IT projects still fail miserably to deliver business value, that many IT organisations are at best ineffectual and that many businesses inevitably suffer from the repeated application of undesired and mediocre IT practices.

 Many thanks for reading.